nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

   [Kafka](http://kafka.apache.org/) is a distributed streaming app framework.

-  A MQueue is simply a Topic with partitions equals to the MQueue size.
+  A MQueue is simply a topic, partitions have the same meaning.

-  Tailer is assigned to a topic/partition manually.
-Offset are also managed (committed) manually.

-  As a result Kafka does not manage the consumer distribution in this implementation.
-  All consumer of a namespace (a group) must run on the same node.

-  Still it is possible to distribute producer and consumer group around nodes.
+  Offsets are managed manually and persisted in the `__consumer_offsets` internal topic.

+  The dynamic assignment is supported and needed to support distributed consumers.

-### Producer/Consumer Patterns
+## Producer/Consumer Patterns

-Based on MQueue API we can implement multiple patterns of producer/consumer:

-1. Queuing (aka work queue): a message is delivered to one and only one consumer
-  * producers append messages to a MQueue
-  * there is a single consumer per partitioned queue: the number of consumers is equal to the number of queues

-2. Pub/Sub (aka event bus): an event is publish on a channel, multiple listeners can subscribe to a channel
-  * a publisher append messages to a MQueue (channel)
-  * subscribers read messages from a queue, each subscriber has its own tailer namespace

-The first Queuing pattern has an API available to provide easy to implement producer and consumer, it comes with a batching and retry policy (see below).

-The pub/sub does not require extra API than the MQueue API.
+MQueue can be used as is and provides benefits of a solid asynchronous message passing system.
+ For instance you can impl a work queue or pub/sub on it.

+But some pattern are generic and this module comes with 2 main implementations:
+- A simple producer/consumer pattern that handle retry and batching
+- A computation stream pattern to combine producer/consumer into compex topology

+### Simple producer/consumer pattern

-### Queuing with a limited amount of messages
+#### Queuing with a limited amount of messages

 Typical usage can be a mass import process where producers extract documents and consumer import documents: